brian-liu-24/scikit-learn2/doc/modules/compose.rst

 larger matrix.

-When you want to apply different transformations to each field of the data, see the related class :class:`sklearn.compose.ColumnTransformer` (see :ref:`user guide <column_transformer>`).
+When you want to apply different transformations to each field of the data, see the related class :class:`sklearn1.compose.ColumnTransformer` (see :ref:`user guide <column_transformer>`).

 :class:`FeatureUnion` serves the same purposes as :class:`Pipeline` -